-The Wayfinding Project has finished its pilot and launched a long-term study in the fall of 2022.
+The Wayfinding Project researchers have finished their pilot study and are currently launching (spring 2023) the next phase of the study.
 We received IRB approval from each of our campuses.

 The data reported on in our published articles and presentations comes from the three-year pilot study in which we surveyed 275 current undergraduates and conducted focus groups with alumni (n = 22).
 The pilot survey respondents were registered in one of five undergraduate courses in education or psychology, and they received course credit for their participation.
 The 24-item survey, hosted by Qualtrics, asked respondents about their demographics, writing media they used, types of writing they produced and how often, and their career trajectories.